 In our last article we continued our series on how to start a successful business, with a look at how to lease commercial real estate for your business.
 In today’s article we are going to continue that series with a look at how to choose a restaurant location.

 When considering how to choose a restaurant location you should keep in mind the following:

-Area – Who lives within a reasonable distance of a location?
+- Area – Who lives within a reasonable distance of the restaurant location you are considering.?

 Let’s take a look at how you can evaluate each.

 Area – Can a certain geographic location support your restaurant?

 I read an article recently that suggested that you should consider the area that your business serves as the distance that most people drive to get to get to the grocery store.
 For example if most people drive 15 minutes to get to a grocery store in your city, you should think of the area that your business serves as a 15 minute commute from your location.

 I think this is a good starting point for thinking about the geography a potential restaurant location can serve.
 However, it has limitations.
 Firstly, it assumes that people are coming to your restaurant from home, instead of from work, which may be farther away.
 Also, the model doesn’t recognize the different types of shopping and dining experiences.
 While potential customers might only be willing to travel 10 minutes to pick-up a pizza, they might be willing to drive 45 minutes for a fancy dining experience.